Ballet in three acts

 Did you know?

 - When Petipa first staged Paquita in Moscow in 1848 with Yelena Andreyanova in the title role, a grotesque incident occurred.
 During the first performance, while Andreyanova was dancing, a member of the audience threw a dead black cat onto the stage with a little card tied to its tail that said “For the première danseuse”.
 Andreyanova was so shocked that she fainted and her partner had to carry her off stage.
-The reason for this incident was due to the tensions between the people of Moscow and St Petersburg and some of the Muscovites were not very welcome to the guest appearance of a St Petersburg ballerina in their city.
+The reason for this incident was due to the tensions between the people of Moscow and Saint Petersburg and some of the Muscovites were not very welcome to the guest appearance of a Saint Petersburg ballerina in their city.
 However, the incident infuriated the public and in later performances, Andreyanova was met with numerous ovations and was overwhelmed with flowers and gifts from the public three weeks later at her benefit performance.
 Despite the insult she had received in her first performance, her Moscow appearances were a success.

 Grand Pas Classique

-For his 1881/82 revival of Paquita, Petipa added new pieces arranged and composed by Ludwig Minkus, who was the ballet composer to the St Petersburg Imperial Theatres at the time.
+For his 1881/82 revival of Paquita, Petipa added new pieces arranged and composed by Ludwig Minkus, who was the ballet composer to the Saint Petersburg Imperial Theatres at the time.
 These new pieces were the following – the Pas de trois for the first act and the Grand Pas Classique and the Mazurka des enfants for the third act.
 For almost a century, the Pas de trois has been known as the Minkus Pas de trois, but in actual fact, a majority of the music is by Deldevez, not Minkus.
 Only the coda was composed by Minkus and the male variation is by Adolphe Adam, taken from his score for Joseph Mazilier’s 1845 ballet, Le Diable à Quatre.
 Petipa’s original staging of the Grand Pas Classique consisted of only one variation for Mme.
 Vazem and there is no evidence that Pavel Gerdt danced a variation; Minkus certainly did not compose one for him.

 By the turn of the 20th century, the Grand Pas Classique consisted of five variations when performed in the full-length ballet.
 The tradition of including a myriad of classical solos started in 1896 at a gala performance held at Peterhof Palace in honour of Tsarina Ekaterina II (aka Catherine the Great), with Matilda Kschessinskaya as Paquita, but it was for the great Enrico Cecchetti’s farewell benefit of 1902 at the Mariinsky Theatre that the tradition really began.
 Cecchetti was not only a celebrated dancer, but a beloved teacher and every one of the Mariinsky’s leading ballerinas wanted to participate in the gala to pay him homage.
 It was decided that they should dance their favourite variations from various works to perform as a sort of “variations marathon” to honour Maestro Cecchetti.
 From then on, it was tradition to include a suite of solos in the Paquita Grand Pas Classique when it was performed as a gala piece and the tradition remains intact today.